Carlos Baena (animator)

-Carlos Baena (born December 7th, 1974) is a professional animator and now a cofounder of the online school Animation Mentor, which was started in March 2005.
-It was the first post-secondary school that helped students to pursue a career in animation.
-At the school, students work with mentors from major studios in a production-style environment, and graduate with a professional demo reel.
+Carlos Baena (born December 7, 1974) is a professional animator and a cofounder of the online school Animation Mentor.

-Baena lives in San Francisco, California, where he spends his leisure time studying and making short films, composing music, skateboarding, and working on animation.

-Background
+Life and career

 Baena was born in 1974 in Las Palmas, Canary Islands, and raised in Madrid, Spain.
 In 1993, he came to the United States to attend the University of San Francisco and the Academy of Art University.
 After graduating in June 1998, he found a job animating commercials at Will Vinton Studios in Portland, Oregon.
 Four months later, he returned to San Francisco to work on spots and short films at Click 3X and WildBrain, Inc. Working on commercials and short films helped him secure a position at San Rafael, CA.-based Industrial Light & Magic (ILM) in March 2001.
-At (ILM), Baena worked as an animator on Jurassic Park III, Men in Black II, and Star Wars: Episode II – Attack of the Clones.
+At ILM, Baena worked as an animator on Jurassic Park III, Men in Black II, and Star Wars: Episode II – Attack of the Clones.
 Eventually, Baena left ILM for Pixar in 2002 where he worked on the films Finding Nemo, The Incredibles, Cars, Ratatouille, WALL-E, and Toy Story 3 as well as the short film Boundin'.